The timeline* for the 2019-20 competition is as follows:

 The evaluation criteria will be:

-It will take place at the Central Bank of Ireland's premises in Dublin.
+It will take place at the headquarters of the Central Bank of Ireland at North Wall Quay in Dublin.

 No, the analysis will be kept by the Central Bank of Ireland.